Khanhhungtran23/BmA-Game/README.md

 - The player can increase the range of bombs by picking up the Blast Radius item. <br/>
 - The player can pause the game by pressing the P key. <br/>
 - There 2 maps currently in the game, with different obstacles and enemies. <br/>
-- The boss will appear in map 2, with a lot of health and will track the player.
+- The boss will appear in end of map 2, with a lot of health and will track the player.
 To kill the boss, you have to be patient and wait for the right time to attack. <br/>
 - After defeating the boss, you will win the game and become the "Hero of the BomberLand". <br/>
 </div>